shashank-ssriva/RemovePDFPassword/README.md

 ``--password=DOCUMENT_PASSWORD``

 Then, execute the script.
 Its that easy!!
-This script takes care of installing the required QPDF library on the basis of your OS (*which it detects automatically*) & also validates the empty directory, non-existent directory or the directories that don't have any PDF files inside.
+This script takes care of installing the required QPDF library on the basis of your OS (*which it detects automatically*) & also validates the password, empty directory, non-existent directory or the directories that don't have any PDF files inside.

 ## Script In Action.